OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/archs.jpg" width="300px" />

-The functionality is of course exactly the same in each version, so if you're just looking to do pure static analysis, you can pick the architecture you're most familiar with.
-However, if you're planning to debug the same binary on a live device, it's usually wise to pick an arm build.
-We'll be using the <code>armeabi-v7a</code> version in the following examples, located in <code>lib/armeabi-v7a/libnative-lib.so</code>.

 According to the naming convention, we can expect an the library to export a symbol named <code>Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI</code>.
 On Linux systems, you can list the symbols from the library using <code>readelf</code> (included in GNU binutils) or <code>nm</code>.
 On Mac OS, the same can be achieved with the <code>greadelf</code> tool, which you can get by installing binutils using Macports or Homebrew.